Archive | Hot Mandates RSS feed for this section

 If you are interested in more information about this investor and other investors tracked by LSN, please email mandates@lifesciencenation.com.

-A fund dedicated to advancing bioelectronic medicines and is looking to invest in high-return opportunities in three areas: (1) Teams pursuing new therapies for existing peripheral neurostimulation devices.
+The firm is dedicated to advancing bioelectronic medicines and is looking to invest in high-return opportunities in three areas: (1) Teams pursuing new therapies for existing peripheral neurostimulation devices.
 (2) Teams developing novel bioelectronic medicine technologies for existing neurostimulation therapies.
 (3) Companies introducing advanced technologies that are enabling for bioelectronics medicines.
 The firm is particularly interested in improved neural interfaces, novel power sources and wireless powering technology, ultra-low power chip architectures, sensors that can close-the-loop for adaptive therapies and new implantation and imaging methods.
 The firm is stage agnostic.

 The firm typically will take board of directors or board observer seat, but it is not necessary.
 The fund exclusively invests in privately-held companies and primarily in pre-revenue companies.